Third-order correction to top-quark pair production near threshold I. Effective theory set-up and matching coefficients: Introduction

 \subsubsection{\it Matching calculations}

 While the resummed cross section is calculated in an effective field theory (EFT), a number of matching calculations has to be performed to guarantee that the EFT reproduces QCD to the required accuracy.
 This is done in two steps.
 Hard matching (scale $k\sim m$) yields the coefficients of the non-relativistic QCD (NRQCD) interactions and heavy-quark currents; soft matching (scale $k\sim m v$) the quark-anti-quark potentials.
 At NNNLO the coefficients of several subleading NRQCD interactions must be determined with one-loop precision.
 This calculation has been performed in~\cite{Manohar:1997qy}.
 However, as shall be explained, the calculation of the cross section requires the $O(\epsilon)$ terms of the coefficient functions.
 We therefore repeated the NRQCD matching calculation, confirm the results of~\cite{Manohar:1997qy} and provide the expressions for the $O(\epsilon)$ terms in this paper (see also \cite{Wuester:2003}).
-Hard matching of the non-relativistic currents at NNNLO is needed at the one-loop level for the sub-leading currents and at the three-loop level for the leading current.
-The former are known~\cite{Luke:1997ys}, and will be rederived in the present paper, but only the fermionic contributions to the three-loop matching coefficient $c_3$ have been calculated up to now~\cite{Marquard:2006qi}.
-As discussed in~\cite{Beneke:2008ec}, the incomplete result for $c_3$ presently constitutes the most important missing NNNLO contribution to the cross section.
+Hard matching of the non-relativistic currents at NNNLO is needed at the one-loop level for the subleading currents and at the three-loop level for the leading current.
+The former are known~\cite{Luke:1997ys}, and will be rederived in the present paper, and the three-loop matching coefficient $c_3$ has been calculated in~\cite{Marquard:2006qi,Marquard:2014pea,Egner:2022jot}.